BCars-SA/knowledge/vps/setup-ubuntu/readme.md

 - Use different from default SSH port 22 for "security through obscurity"
 - Regularly update the allowed IP list
 - Monitor fail2ban logs for suspicious activity

+## Idempotent Behavior of the Playbook
+You can run `setup-vps-ansible` GitHub Action multiple times in order to change SSH and UFW settings for example:
+- It resets UFW to the defaults on every run and applies the rules again
+- It removes conditional SSH config and creates it again
+- Other steps are idempotent also

 ## ✅ Post-Setup